sopac/pacsafe-doc/training/tonga/drm_concepts.rst

 ========================

-Before we get into the details of installing and runnign
+Before we get into the details of installing and running
 |project_name|, we first will look at some core themes of disaster
 management planning.